↓

 December 15 2015

 After all that hard work, all the stress, I didn’t use my french much at work.
 I really felt uncomfortable displaying my crappy language ability with my professional colleagues, and over time, I got more and more rusty.
-I was fine for reading, I was fine for listening somewhat in meetings (I can understand enough in context, as long as multiple people aren’t speaking at the same time and I can actually hear what is being said and it isn’t rapid fire speed!).… Read the rest
+I was fine for reading, I was fine for listening somewhat in meetings (I can understand enough in context, as long as multiple people aren’t speaking at the same time and I can actually hear what is being said and it isn’t rapid fire speed!).
+But I rarely spoke it.

 Posted in HR Guide | Tagged Canada, French, lessons, private, public service, test, training | Leave a reply